E-junkie Shopping Cart and Digital Delivery

 I’ve noticed something.
 Not too many male leaders list women authors, leaders, and thinkers in their blogrolls or refer to them in posts.
 You don’t see that women influence them.
 What about Christian male leaders?
 It seems twice as bad.

 Michael Hyatt’s “Intentional Leadership” blog is a favorite of mine.
 I LOVE it.
 But have you noticed that not one video on his homepage sidebar features a female leader?
 Does he even realize the omission?
-Should he maybe more intentional on this part….I think yes!
+Should he maybe be more intentional on this part….I think yes!

 (and so should I!
 I need to question who I read and why.
 I have a blind spot too.)

-Let’s the gap.
+Let’s mind the gap.

 As I prepare articles to begin announcing our 1st annual Women in Ministry: Conversations with Leaderships forum (June 12) I realize the glut.
 It’s massive.